yuxin-miao/VE370_Computer_organization_intro/370Notes.md

 **Function**

-program stored in memory , instructions represented in binary, like data
+program stored in memory , instructions represented in binary, like data. *Each instruction is stored as a word in PC, so 0:0, 4:100, 8: 1000*, all the instruction will be ended with 2’b0.

 ## **program counter**